Telmanovo, Chernyakhovsky District

-Telmanovo (Тельманово, Didlaukiai) is a rural settlement in Chernyakhovsky District of Kaliningrad Oblast, Russia.
+Telmanovo (Тельманово, Didlaukiai, German: Didlacken) is a rural settlement in Chernyakhovsky District of Kaliningrad Oblast, Russia.
 It is located in the historic region of Lithuania Minor.

 History

 In the 17th century, the settlement became a possession of French immigrant and mercenary officer Pierre de la Cave.
-The local church was founded in 1665.
+The local church(de) was founded in 1665.
 Lithuanian and German-language church services were held at the church.

 During World War II, the German Nazi government operated a forced labour subcamp of the Stalag I-A prisoner-of-war camp in the village.

 Demographics

-According to the 2021 census, the village had a population of 153, 64.1% Russian, 10.5% Yazidi, 22.9% not declared.
+Distribution of the population by ethnicity according to the 2021 census: